kfijalkowski1/TWM/project/README.md

   --data_dir data/ \
   --dataset cityscapes_foggy \
   --config twm/external/dehazeformer_forked/configs/outdoor/dehazeformer-t.json \
+  --ignore_previous_best_score \
   --enable_wandb \
   --wandb_team tomasz-owienko-stud-warsaw-university-of-technology \
   --wandb_project twm
 ```

+Same as with DeepLab, you can load wandb checkpoints by ommitting `--ckpt` and specifying the following args;

+- `--wandb_restore_run_path` - run path of a run which holds the desired checkpoint
+- `--wandb_restore_ckpt` - path to checkpoint relative to run's root

 Note: If you encounter `OutOfMemoryError`, try following solutions:
 - Set number of workers with argument e.g. `--num_workers 4` (default value is 16).
 For optimal performance set it to number of CPU cores